Keeping children safe and happy

 The NSW Government’s Every Student, Every School initiative is strengthening the provision of personalised learning and support for students with diverse additional needs.
 It has a strong focus on professional learning for teachers and support in our public schools.

-Every regular NSW public school has a learning and support teacher who works directly in the school to support students with additional needs and their classroom teachers.
+Every NSW public school has a learning and support teacher who works directly in the school to support students with additional learning and support needs and their classroom teachers.